jeffreyhorner/Rook/README.md

 Hello World
 -----------

-Here is a basic Rack application as a closure that implements 'hello world':
+Here is a basic Rook application as a closure that implements 'hello world':

     function(env){
 	body = paste('<h1>Hello World!
-This is Rack',env$rack.version,'.</h1>')
+This is Rook',env$rook.version,'.</h1>')
 	list(
 	    status = 200L,
 	    headers = list(